Introduction to HashiCorp Vault

 Then, on top of this, we have an audit trail.
 Now we can see what credentials did the web server access, what credentials did Armon access from the system.
 We have much more visibility and control over how these things are all being managed.

 The challenge is, applications do a terrible job keeping secrets.
-Inevitably the application will log its credentials out to a logging system so that it might write it out to standard out, this gets shipped off to Splunk, and is now in a central log that anyone can see.
+Inevitably the application will log its credentials out to a logging system so that it might write it to standard output, this gets shipped off to Splunk, and is now in a central log that anyone can see.

 It shows up in any sort of diagnostic output, so maybe our application has an exception, and it shows the username and password and the traceback or inside of an error report.
 It might be shipping it out to external monitoring systems when there is an error.